kverb/ansible-playbooks/README.md

 The encrypt step will prompt for a password to encrypt the file with.
 You will be prompted to enter this when decrypting.

 `ansible-playbook containers/nzbget.yml --limit <nzbget-host-from-inventory> -e @secrets/nzbget.secrets --ask-vault-pass`

+### radarr

+Installs radarr, and adds the indexer and nzbget client configuration.

+TODO: profiles, custom formats and quality

+Like the nzbget secrets, update the plaintext file, and encrypt `secrets/radarr.secrets` using `ansible-vault`.
+Then run the playbook:

+`ansible-playbook containers/nzbget.yml -e @secrets/nzbget.secrets --ask-vault-pass`